njamesgeorge1223/Oil-Energy-Sector-Analysis-Project/README.TECHNICAL.md

 pip install yfinance

 If the folders, Resources and Logs, are not present, the Jupyter Notebook will create them.
-If the CSV file, AllOilCompanies.csv, is not present in the Resources folder, it will use a variety of APIs to generate it; this
+If the CSV file, AllOilCompanies.csv, is not present in the Resources folder, the program will use a variety of APIs to generate the CSV file.
+Without the CSV file, execution time is between 45 minutes to an hour; with it, execution time is approximately 1.5 minutes.
-process will take approximately an hour.

 To place the Jupyter Notebook in debug mode, set the variable in cell #2, log_constant.DEBUG_FLAG, equal to zero.
 In debug mode, the program displays the debug information and writes it to a debug file in the Logs folder; otherwise,